Jaycode88/msp-2/TESTING.md

 ![screenshot](documentation/newfail.png)

-I did look into how to mock functions and made a few attempts but without a more comprehensive coverage of jest testing in the course content, I found it extremely hard to move foward.
+I took some time to explore how to mock functions and made several attempts.
+However, due to the limited coverage of Jest testing in the course content, I encountered significant challenges in progressing further.

 ## Bugs